-ZONE 1 This may include (but not limited to) light construction and basic assembly of smaller items ZONE 2 This may include (but not limited to) medium level construction, basic working at height and some vehicle movement ZONE 3 This may include (but not limited to) heavy-duty construction, including working at height using platforms or plant, substantial vehicle movement and use of small plant or electrical hand-held tools ZONE 4 This may include (but not limited to) heavy-duty construction, the substantial use of larger plant or electrical tools, heavy lifting / overhead works and hot works

-This Site Zone Plan should also be used to identify what type of PPE is required (in accordance with the PPE Section above).
+ZONE 1 This may include (but not limited to) light construction and basic accombly of smaller items ZOINE I This may include (but not limited to) light construction and basic assembly of smaller items ZONE 2 This may include (but not limited to) medium level construction, basic working at height and some vehicle movement ZONE 3 This may include (but not limited to) heavy-duty construction, including working at height using platforms or plant, substantial vehicle movement and use of small plant or electrical hand-held tools ZONE 4 This may include (but not limited to) heavy-duty construction, the substantial use of larger plant or electrical tools, heavy lifting / overhead works and hot works This Site Zone Plan should also be used to identify what type of PPE is required (in accordance with the PPE Section above).
+It is the organisers' expectation that during build up and breakdown periods the Exhibition Hall and associated loading bays/access and egress points will be classed 'ZONE 2' as defined above and outlined below on the event plan.